Printed articles look much better in the PDF eBook of How a Car Works.

 The position of the points and the distributor's body in relation to the central shaft can be adjusted manually.

-This alters the timing of the spark to obtain an exact setting (see next sheet).
+This alters the timing of the spark to obtain an exact setting (see How engine timing works).

 Further changes occur automatically as the engine speed varies according to the throttle opening.

-In some modern ignition systems, micro-electronics ensure the optimum ignition timing for all engine speeds and engine load conditions (see next sheet).
+In some modern ignition systems, micro-electronics ensure the optimum ignition timing for all engine speeds and engine load conditions (see How engine timing works).